 DANGER IN CLASS IT WILL BE REQUIRED TO WEAR

 A MUZZLE IN ORDER TO CONTINUE CLASSES.
 IF THE

 DOG CONTINUES TO BE A DISRUPTION IT WILL BE

 ASKED TO LEAVE.
-DTCDC IS A DRUG AND ALCHOHOL FREE FACILITY: ANY PERSONS FOUND OR SUSPECTED TO BE UNDER THE INFLUENCE OF DRUGS OR ALCHOHOL WILL BE ASKED TO LEAVE THE TRAINING FLOOR IMMEDIATLY.
+DTCDC IS A DRUG AND ALCOHOL FREE FACILITY: ANY PERSONS FOUND OR SUSPECTED TO BE UNDER THE INFLUENCE OF DRUGS OR ALCOHOL WILL BE ASKED TO LEAVE THE TRAINING FLOOR IMMEDIATELY.